Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Formalism

 \subsection{Spherical and deformed wave functions for a single particle state}

 Since various mathematical theorems regarding quantum numbers may not be easily used in the deformed basis, it is more convenient to play in the spherical basis.
-In addition, we exploit the G-matrix based on the Bonn potential in order to pin down plausible ambiguities on the nucleon-nucleon interaction inside a deformed nucleus.
-Since the G-matrix is calculated on the spherical basis, we need to represent the G-matrix in terms of the deformed basis.
-Here we present as to how to transform deformed wave functions to spherical wave functions.
+In addition, we exploit the $G$-matrix based on the Bonn potential in order to reduce plausible ambiguities on the N-N interaction inside a deformed nucleus.
+Since the $G$-matrix is calculated on the spherical basis, we need to represent the $G$-matrix in terms of the deformed basis.
+Here we present regarding how to transform the deformed wave function to the spherical one.